thorragnarok00/infosysc/README.md

+# Final Project in COMPRO2

 ## This contains my Information System Project in C

-# Final Project in COMPRO2
-Simple Information Management System to manage student data
+Simple Information Management System to manage student